WalletScrutiny/WalletScrutinyCom/_hardware/jubiterblade.md

 Their [desktop companion app](https://www.jubiterwallet.com/download.html) (available only for Windows) was last updated more than a year ago, on 2020-07-01.

-Anyway, as there is no source code to be found for any part of the stack, this product is **not verifiable**.
+Anyway, as there is no hardware wallet source code to be found, this product is **not verifiable**.